 Before the pandemic you could see a samurai performance at the castle on weekends.
 Unfortunately, Gyoda city have suspended this event indefinitely.
 However, even during the pandemic, there is a monthly event on at the castle.
 “Gyoda Hanachozu week” is actually two weeks long.
 Hanachozu are the water fonts with flowers in them.
 Playing on the nickname “floating castle”, the castle displays floating flowers during hanachozu week.
-Moreover, they light up the castle and the floating flowers for one night only during that period.
-You can see the dates, with more information, here.
+Moreover, they light up the castle and the floating flowers for one night only during that period for an event called “Light of Hope“.
+But there are exceptions – there is no light up in August or January.
+You can see the hanachozu event post here.

 The Oshi Castle remains look particularly pretty in spring when the cherry blossoms are in bloom.
 There aren’t that many cherry blossoms directly around the castle, but it is possible in about three different spots to get a photo of cherry blossom backdropped by the castle.
 Moreover, a short walk away, there is a famous sakura spot at Gyoda Suijo Park.

 Floating umbrellas at the floating castle in the summer of 2022!
 There are also potted flowers lining the footpath where the umbrellas are.
 The event finished on August 16th.
 It was extremely popular, so hopefully it will be back in the future.